Calculating temperature excursion thresholds for biologics

 Implementation Notes for GxP Environments

 • Activation Energy Calibration: Default Eₐ (83.144 kJ/mol) aligns with typical protein stability profiles.
-Always override with product-specific values from ICH Q1A(R2) stability protocols.
+Always override with product-specific values from ICH Q1A(R2) stability protocols — using the wrong Eₐ is the most common source of MKT drift in production systems.

-• Time Interval Handling: The interval_seconds field must reflect actual sampling deltas.
-Irregular sampling requires pre-processing to normalize intervals before MKT computation.
+• Time Interval Handling: The interval_seconds field must reflect actual sampling deltas, not a nominal polling rate.
+Irregular sampling requires pre-processing to compute real intervals before MKT computation.

 Troubleshooting and Compliance Validation